State University of Maringá: Academics

 Since the mid-1980s, UEM has offered graduate-level education, with its first master’s programs in Biological Sciences and Applied Chemistry (1986), and the first doctoral program starting in 1992 Universidade Estadual de Maringá.
-It also established an in-house academic publishing house and scientific journals to disseminate its scholarly output.
+It also established an in-house academic publishing house and scientific journals, such as the Journal of Physical Education (Maringá), to disseminate its scholarly output.

 Research, Innovation, and Internationalization

 UEM is recognized as the state university in southern Brazil with the highest volume of research activity and ranks fifth nationally by research output.
 Key research metrics include: